turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - Variables and functions are consistently and appropriately named
 - Code leverages JavaScript's truthy/falsey principles
 - Demonstrates efforts towards making functions pure when possible. *Note: Purity is not possible for every function in a FE application.
 Strive for it only when it makes sense.*
+- WOW option: Effectively implements one or more closure throughout project.  *Note: See Closures lesson on M2 lesson page as a resource.*

 ### Test-Driven Development
 - Application has a robust and thorough test suite that covers all functions that do not update the dom.